 The numbers of UFO reports according to strangeness rating show an inverse relationship such that the higher the strangeness rating, the fewer reports.
 The one exception to this relationship occurs in the case of very low strangeness cases, which are relatively few in number compared to those of moderate strangeness.
 It is suggested this is the case because in order for an observation to be considered a UFO, it must usually rise above an ad hoc level of strangeness, otherwise it would not be considered strange at all.

-The average strangeness rating for UFOs during 1997 was 4, where 1 is considered not strange at all and 9 is considered exceptionally unusual.
+The average strangeness rating for UFO reports during 1998 was 3, where 1 is considered not strange at all and 9 is considered exceptionally unusual.
+The average rating in 1997 was 4.
 This would seem to suggest that most UFOs reported are of objects which do not greatly stretch the imagination.
 Hollywood-inspired flying saucers are, in reality, relatively uncommon in UFO reports.

 The Reliability and Strangeness ratings varied together in classic bell-shaped curves.
 In other words, there very few cases which were both highly unusual and well-reported.
 Most cases were of medium strangeness and medium reliability.
 However, there were also very few low-strangeness cases with low reliability.
 Low-strangeness cases, therefore, tended to be well-reported and probably had explanations.